bitrise-io/devcenter/_articles/en/deploy/bitrise-app-deployment.md

 {% include message_box.html type="note" title="Installing the .ipa file from the Public Install Page" content="

-You can install the .ipa file + install button:
+You can install the .ipa file if you meet the following requirements:

 * If you visit the **Public Install Page** from mobile Safari.
 * Your device is registered to your Bitrise account or the downloaded app is compatible with any device type.